stlk/blog/_posts/2015-11-29-adventure-with-matplotlib-virtualenv-and-macosx.md

 plt.show()
 {% endhighlight %}

-I hope this article will save you some hours I spent with this.
+I hope this article will save you some hours of your life I spent with this.
 You can see the result on my [github](https://github.com/stlk/datatalks/blob/master/instagram/nmf_mds.ipynb).